geoext/geoext3-ws/src/feature-grid/create.md

 });
 ```

-* Your application should now roughly look like depicted below:
+* Your application should now look similar to the image below:

 ![The application with a feature grid](after.png)